 - Look for other ways to help – sharing tasks such as housework and picking up children from school also takes the pressure off.
 Hold back and discuss with your partner and even your children separately if relevant.

-- Give praise for the effort your partner is making – praise can increase confidence.
+- Give praise for the effort your partner is making – praise can give your partner more confidence.

 - If you have to change the time, set up another time.

-If you are in a relationship that involves violence, seek professional help and do whatever is necessary to ensure the safety of you and your children.
+If you’re in a relationship that involves domestic violence, call a helpline, seek support and do whatever you need to do to ensure your safety and your children’s safety.